 Health Risks and Property Damage

 Like many birds, pigeons can carry fleas, ticks, or mites.
 It’s been claimed that in addition they carry diseases which may be transmitted to people through direct contact with the birds or their feces but these reports seem to be mainly unsubstantiated.
-Their droppings and Squirrel Poop however can damage the paint on your vehicle or the finish on a building, and also their highly-flammable nesting materials can clog up drains and ports.
+Their droppings and Squirrel Poop however can damage the paint on your vehicle or the finish on a building.
+Also, their highly-flammable nesting materials can clog up drains and ports.

 Pigeon Control Methods

 Nature follows the law of least resistance.
-Unless your problem with pigeons stems from overpopulation, creating your building or home harder to nest or in than the majority of the other buildings or homes in your area should cause them to adhere to easier targets.
+Unless your problem with pigeons stems from overpopulation, make your building or home harder to nest.
 This section delves into each available way of doing this.

 If you’re considering poisons, traps, or other lethal steps to kill the pigeons, you need to first consult you local governments to see what control procedures are legal and how to implement them safely.